 - Line up all the white plastic retainers in the door panel with the hones in the door.
 If any of the plastic retainers broke during removal, replace them.
 You can find replacement retainers at your local auto parts store.
 Once all the wires have been connected, pins are lined up, press the door panel in.
 Install screws to secure the door panel.

 Replacing the window regulator is relatively easy.
-This job requires patience and you proceded with care.
+This job requires patience and proceeded with care.

 Before you decide to replace the window regulator or motor, make sure the window switch is working properly and the fuse for the windows is not blown.